 Does Virginia have specific contract requirements?

 What is the statute specific to Virginia credit repair contracts?

 Yes, Virginia allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.

 Does Virginia have a Refund requirement?

-Yes, Virginia requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Virginia requires credit service organizations to allow consumers a full refund within 10 days from the date they sign the contract.